joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 Amazingly, I never did wear any of the cycle-sport kit that had been packed, dutifully stashed in the Vincita.
 Instead I stuck with hiking gear, again washed in hotel sinks.

-I have no idea why I brought and extra Tefal tire pump, whne the one attached to the Brompton is faster.
-Bad habit, I suppose.
+I have no idea why I brought an extra Tefal tire pump, whne the one attached to the Brompton is faster.
+An old habit, I suppose.

 ## Zojirushi Water Bottle

 Their flip-top bottles remain the best!
 The area touching your lips is always covered and clean.
 The size is easy to hold.
-The lock works, ensuring no leaks (important for a camera bag).
+The lock works, ensuring no leaks (important for a bottle stored on a camera bag).
 The temperature stability is far superior to others I've tested.

 ## Camera and iPad

 The iPad-only setup worked really well.
-I added the [iSH shell](https://ish.app/) app, which allowed me to verrrry slowly use my regular python-based _kbImport_ tool, writing the results to an SSD connected to the iPad.
+I added the [iSH shell](https://ish.app/) app, which allowed me to verrrry slowly use my regular python-based _kbImport_ tool, writing the results to a Samsung SSD connected to the iPad.

 The Inateck USB-C hub is one of very few that give you a fully-functional USB-C on one side.
-I could simultaneously connect an SD card and the Samsung SSD to the iPad while charging, and also while charging my phone or the camera batteries via a Nitecore charger.
+I could simultaneously connect an SD card and the SSD to the iPad while charging, and also while charging my phone or the camera batteries from the same hub via a Nitecore charger.

 I apologize to hotels and their wi-fi systems: after copying all pictures and audio files to the SSD each night, before sleeping I'd also copy them all to iCloud.
 This gave me a three-way backup: the original SD card (the tiny audio recorder required daily flushing, but my camera cards are large), the SSD, and iCloud.

 This diligence paid off, after I left my iPad on the train returning to London (cheers to the anonymous person who later turned it in at Euston Station!).
 I still had all my data.

-Initially, my plan had been to share the files to Google Drive rather than iCloud.
+Initially, my data-backup plan had been to share the files to Google Drive rather than iCloud.
 This _mostly_ worked, but some files would fail.
 Google would tell me "some files have failed" but not _which_ files, which was unacceptable.
 Using iCloud was superior.

 I also considered, and even tried, sending backup data directly to my California-based Synology NAS -- moderately reliable but lead-footedly slow.
 The files need to pass through the slow hotel network and ISP, across the internet, then back to my slow home ISP.
 Using iCloud included only one slow route.